andras-simonyi/org-cite-csl-activate/README.md

 + deleting citations when the cursor positioned _after_ the citation behaves weirdly, because the rendered citation is not removed and the user is unable to see what is happening under the replaced text until everything gets deleted;
-+ citation rendering is not disambiguated (only within the same citation).
++ citation rendering is not disambiguated (only within the same citation);
++ rendering a large number of citations may be slow, my (old) laptop renders approximately 40 citations per second.